steveeidemiller/gpio-web-utility/README.md

 computer on the network.

 ## Changes from the original
-The original version no longer worked for me on Pi 3 with the new gpio builds.
-So, I modified the code to handle the new double-column layout of `gpio readall`.
-In addition, I removed the dependency on [WiringPi-PHP](https://github.com/WiringPi/WiringPi-PHP), mostly because that wasn't working for me either.
-My version simply uses PHP's `exec()` function to call `gpio` directly, so WiringPi-PHP is no longer required or used.
+This version handles the new double column layout of `gpio readall`.
+In addition, it no longer uses [WiringPi-PHP](https://github.com/WiringPi/WiringPi-PHP).
+My version simply uses PHP's `exec()` function to call `gpio` directly.

 ## Requirements
 This is a completely self-contained single page solution, but does require PHP running from a web server,